chef/knife-azure/DOC_CHANGES.md

 this flag is set.

 #### WinRM memory and timeout configuration
-The `--winrm-max-memory-pershell` and `--winrm-max-timeout` configure the `MaxMemoryPerShellMB` and `MaxTimeoutms` WinRM stack's command execution settings on a remote Windows node being bootstrapped.
+The `--winrm-max-memory-per-shell` and `--winrm-max-timeout` configure the `MaxMemoryPerShellMB` and `MaxTimeoutms` WinRM stack's command execution settings on a remote Windows node being bootstrapped.
 These settings for Windows VM's only instruct Azure to configure the VM's memory and timeout limits for remote